-The course on Networking aims to provide a general and basic introduction to the art of “networking”, that tries to unravel
+The course on Network Science aims to provide a general and basic introduction to the art of “networking”, that tries to unravel

 the operation and behavior of networks, both man-made (infrastructures such as the Internet, power grids and transportation networks) as well as